Avaray/esp32-bme280-micropython-weather-station/README.md

 # Notes

 [Camelcase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) is used in the code because I came from the JavaScript world.
 I know that in Python, the convention is to use [snake_case](https://developer.mozilla.org/en-US/docs/Glossary/Snake_case).
-I'm working on it.
+Formatting in Python is also crazy for me, but I'm working on both of these things.